 CRC's Workers Center is more than a place to look for work in a dignified and safe space.
 The Worker's Center itself was started as a response to the need to defend low-wage immigrant worker rights for those that are most vulnerable to workplace exploitation, discrimination, wage theft and hazardous working conditions.
 Our Worker's Center directly advocates on their behalf.

-For any information about services that the Worker's Center Provides, please contact Rocio Lopez at (914) 630-7022 or Bettina Aguilar at baguilar@crcny.org.
+For any information about services that the Worker's Center Provides, please contact Rocio Lopez or Angelica Carvajal at (914) 844-7649 or [email protected]

-For any information about services that the Worker's Center Provides, please contact Rocio Lopez at (914) 630-7022 or Bettina Aguilar at baguilar@crcny.org.
+For any information about services that the Worker's Center Provides, please contact Rocio Lopez or Angelica Carvajal at (914) 844-7649 or [email protected]

 Worker's Rights Issues: